Skip to navigation Skip to content

 Pre-checks

-Pre-checks will be applied to new starters and when there are new processes for the Programme.
+Pre-checks will be applied to new starters and when there are new processes for the Program.
 Staff will have their work 100% reviewed and corrected until deemed proficient.
 These results are not included in accuracy of processing results.

 Letters

 Letters are to be checked for the correct customer and scenario before being sent to the claimant.
+See Preparing, quality and peer to peer checking of Medicare external mail and Processing claims for External Breast Prostheses Reimbursement Program (EBPRP) for more information.

-Targeted Checks
+Targeted checks

 Targeted checks for EBPRP are completed for: